 Before the final exam students will write one midterm exam.
 This will consist of multiple choice questions based on information that has been covered in the class (including the assigned readings) up until the exam.
-It will be up to 1.5 hours long and will take place on February 29, 2024.
+It will be up to 1.5 hours long and will take place from 11AM on October 28.
 Students who miss their midterm exam without justification and documentation will receive a grade of 0%.

-Final Exam [60%] EXAM PERIOD APRIL 15 TO 26th
+Final Exam [60%]

 The final exam will consist of multiple-choice questions related to areas that have been covered in the class.
-While the final exam this semester is cumulative, there will be a much heavier emphasis on the material learned after the midterm exam.
-Your final exam date is set by the Registrar's office.
+While the final exam this semester is theoretically cumulative, there will be a MUCH heavier emphasis on the material learned after the midterm exam.
+Your final exam date is set by the Registrar's office and will be December between December $9^{th}$ - 20th.